chaddjohnson/greatupsells/README.md

 1. Create a top-level `.env` file by copying `.env.example` and filling in values.
 1. Create hard links (e.g., `ln ../../.env .`) to the top-level `.env` file within each `applications/` and `services/` subdirectory.
 1. Run `yarn start`.
 This automatically does the following:
    1. Installs dependencies.
    1. Runs Lerna bootstrapping.
    1. Builds packages.
    1. Starts all applications, services, and package build watching.

 ### Tooling

 The following are used:

-* Node.js
+- Node.js
-* React (with Hooks)
+- React (with Hooks)
-* Next.js
+- Next.js
-* REST
+- REST
-* Apollo Server (AWS Lambda integration)
-* Lerna
+- Lerna
-* webpack (v4)
+- webpack (v4)
-* Emotion
+- Emotion
-* Mongoose
+- Mongoose
-* Serverless
+- Serverless
-* Shopify Polaris
+- Shopify Polaris
-* Material UI
+- Material UI

 ### Coding Conventions

+- Prettier and ESLint for automatic code formatting.
-* kebab-case for names of repositories, applications, packages, and services.
+- kebab-case for names of repositories, applications, packages, and services.
-* PascalCase for names of component file and exported components.
+- PascalCase for names of component file and exported components.
-* camelCase for variable names.
+- camelCase for variable names.
-* camelCase for code file names (except for pages, which must use hyphens).
+- camelCase for code file names (except for pages, which must use hyphens).
-* Prettier and ESLint for code formatting.
-* Hyphens for image and media file names.
+- Hyphens for image and media file names.
-* Default exports are used for modules and components (with the exception of index.js files).
+- Default exports are used for modules and components (with the exception of index.js files).

+Code consistency is important.
+In order to maintain consistency, convention changes should be discussed and decisions should be made as a team.

 ## Deployment